tuftsceeo/Tufts_Create3_Examples/penalty_shootout/README.md

 Design soccer players (that will sit on top of your Create® 3 robot) to shoot a penalty kick or save one and code your Create® 3 robot to fake out the opponent.

-0. If you have not downloaded the zip file of the repo, go back to the [home page](https://github.com/brianabouchard/Tufts_Create3_Examples) and follow the directions on that README.md to do so.

 Rules for the shootout are as follow:
 1. Goalkeepers can only move side to side.
 2. Shooters must shoot before taped line.